-• F.H.
-Stoltze Land and Lumber Co. in Columbia Falls
+☐ F.H.
+Stoltze Land & Lumber Co. in Columbia Falls

-Stoltze is investigating the development of up to 22 megawatts of generation capacity to replace the 100-year-old boilers at its Halfmoon sawmill.
-The co-generation plant would operate at about 12 megawatts an hour for half of the year, and at 18 megawatts for the other half.11 Development of the facility would be a \$50 million investment and create about 13 jobs at the plant and 40 additional jobs for fuel collection, processing, and delivery.
-The cost of development is estimated at about \$2 million-to-\$3 million per megawatt for the plant.
+Stoltze is investigating the development of up to 22 MW of generation capacity to replace the 100-year-old boilers at its Half Moon sawmill.
+The cogeneration plant would operate at about 12 MW an hour for half of the year and at 18 MW for the other half.
+Development of the facility would be a \$50 million investment and create about 13 jobs at the plant and 40 additional jobs for fuel collection, processing, and delivery.
+The cost of development is estimated at \$2 million to \$3 million per MW for the plant.

-The byproducts from the operation at the plant and the 38,000-acres owned by Stoltze in the Flathead Valley would serve as the source for the facility.
+The byproducts from the operation at the plant and the 38,000 acres owned by Stoltze in the Flathead Valley would serve as the source for the facility.
 Electricity could potentially be sold to NorthWestern Energy, Flathead Electric Cooperative, or Lincoln Electric Cooperative.
-12

-Chuck Roady, vice president and general manager, said the proposal pursued by Stoltze is based on a fuel source analysis of utilizing by-products from the plant and from Stoltze timberlands, but did not include fuel from national forest lands.
-Roady indicated the biggest obstacle to developing the project is the price of power."You need a power agreement and financing," he said.
-"And you need that power supply agreement before you can get financing."13
+Chuck Roady, vice president and general manager, said the proposal pursued by Stoltze is based on a fuel source analysis of utilizing byproducts from the plant and from Stoltze timberlands but did not include fuel from national forest lands.
+Roady indicated the biggest obstacle to developing the project is the price of power.
+"You need a power agreement and financing," he said.
+"And you need that power supply agreement before you can get financing."

-• Sun Mountain Lumber in Deer Lodge
+☐ Sun Mountain Lumber in Deer Lodge